Accreditation and Educational Objectives

-ABET Inc. is the recognized accreditor for college and university programs in applied science, computing, engineering, and technology.
-ABET is a federation of more than 25 professional and technical societies representing these fields.
-Among the most respected accreditation organizations in the United States, ABET has provided leadership and quality assurance in higher education for over 75 years.
+ABET is the recognized accreditor for college and university programs in applied science, computing, engineering, and engineering technology.
+ABET is a federation of 35 professional and technical societies representing these fields.
+Among the most respected accreditation organizations in the United States, ABET has provided leadership and quality assurance in higher education for over 80 years.

-ABET accredits over 3,100 programs at more than 660 colleges and universities worldwide.
-Over 2,000 dedicated volunteers participate annually in ABET evaluation activities.
+ABET accredits over 3,709 programs at 752 colleges and universities in 30 countries.
+Over 2,200 dedicated volunteers participate annually in ABET evaluation activities.

 ABET is recognized by the Council for Higher Education Accreditation.